apearson22/grantHallRepo/OPERATE.md

 ### Operation Guide

-*This is a guide texist to walk users how thorugh how to add and remove administrative users, backup and restore database files, as well as start and stop the application.
+*This is a guide exist to walk users how thorugh how to add and remove administrative users, backup and restore database files, as well as start and stop the application.*